ilyas9461/matrix-master-bootcamp/backend/express-js/Assignment4-5-TheTimelineComments/README.md

   - The refresh token is used to generate new access tokens when needed.

 ---

-### Summary of the JWT Authentication Flow
-1. The user logs in and receives a JWT token.
-2. The client securely stores the token.
-3. The client sends the token in the `Authorization` header for protected routes.
-4. The backend verifies the token and attaches user data to the request.
-5. The protected route processes the request using the verified user data.
-6. Token expiration is handled by re-login or refresh tokens.

 ## The Protected Routes in this project are as follows:
 These routes require authentication (JWT) because they involve sensitive operations or access to private data.